-Currently, companies without manufactured physical products earn billions euros by utilizing intangible assets and creating virtual products out of thin air.
+Currently, companies without manufactured physical products earn billions of Euros by utilizing intangible assets and creating virtual products out of thin air.
 A significant amount of this information economy is based on selling our personal data and shaping our virtual social environment.
 For example, world’s largest companies, like Google and Facebook, sell our contact information, social networks, personal interests and much more to anyone willing pay for such precious information.
 These companies shape our understanding about surrounding world by offering some and denying access to other information.

 We live in a bubble.